How To Use Cabbage For Healing Your Digestive System And Immunity

 Raw cabbage juice may be unpalatable for some people, but the health benefits of its raw state is immense.
 You can also use the purple cabbage as they are the sweeter variety.

 To make it easier on the taste buds, mix your cabbage juice with any of these: carrot, green apple, celery, cucumber, spinach or even a slice of lemon (with peel).
-See how to make a great-tasting cabbage juice that is very healing for peptic ulcer.

 Take raw cabbage juice in small amounts initially if you are unfamiliar with drinking vegetable juice, gradually increasing.